 ISTAT defines Base Value as the Appraiser's opinion of the underlying economic value of an aircraft, engine, or inventory of aircraft parts/equipment (hereinafter referred to as "the asset"), in an open, unrestricted, stable market environment with a reasonable balance of supply and demand.
 Full consideration is assumed of its "highest and best use".
 An asset's Base Value is founded in the historical trend of values and in the projection of value trends and presumes an arm's-length, cash transaction between willing, able, and knowledgeable parties, acting prudently, with an absence of duress and with a reasonable period of time available for marketing.
 In most cases, the Base Value of an asset assumes the physical condition is average for an asset of its type and age.
 It further assumes the maintenance time/life status is at mid-time, mid-life (or benefiting from an above-average maintenance status if it is new or nearly new, as the case may be).
-Since Base Value pertains to a somewhat idealized asset and market combination it may not necessarily reflect the actual current value of the asset in question, but is a nominal starting value to which adjustments may be applied to determine an actual value.
+Since Base Value to which adjustments may be applied to determine an actual value.
 Because it is related to long-term market trends, the Base Value definition is commonly applied to analyses of historical values and projections of residual values.